 - Branded testimonials and company reviews.
 These work similarly to product reviews, but are applied to an entire company.
 These are often featured on dedicated testimonials or “success stories” pages, but are held at lower value than product reviews because companies often have more control over what gets posted here.

 - Company reviews on third-party sources.
 Third-party sources, such as Yelp and TripAdvisor, are seen as much more authoritative and reliable in Google’s eyes.
 These sources have verified methods of collecting and processing reviews, and are popular enough to collect many reviews for any listed business.
-The quantity and quality of reviews comes into heavy play when factoring the local rank for a business.
+The quantity and quality of reviews comes into heavy play when factoring the local rank for local businesses.

 - Google reviews.
-Google reviews are also taken into heavy consideration for local rank, and the weighted average of Google reviews will often appear directly in SERPs for local results:
+Google review are also taken into heavy consideration for local rank, and the weighted average of Google reviews will often appear directly in SERPs for local results:

-Over the course of the past few years, Google has implemented some massive changes in how it views, weighs, and considers these different types of reviews for business.
+Over the course of the past few years, Google has implemented some massive changes in how it views, weighs, and considers these different types of reviews for a business on its Google business profile.

 The biggest change came back in 2014 with the so-called Pigeon update, which changed how Google’s local search algorithm functioned.
-After the search update, features and entries in third-party directories began to factor in more heavily to Google’s evaluative process; now, third-party reviews are extremely important in calculating a business’s local rank, and directory pages (such as a business’s Yelp page) are more likely to show up in search results as standalone entries.
+After the search update, features and entries in third-party directories began to factor in more heavily to Google’s evaluative process; now, third-party reviews, both negative and positive, are extremely important in calculating a business’s local rank, and directory pages (such as a business’s Yelp page) are more likely to show up in Google search results as standalone entries.

-More recently, Google announced that Google reviews can now be left.
-Reviews can’t be left anonymously, which addresses a major concern for review abusers, but this is a move to make it easier for users to leave reviews.
-A higher quantity of reviews is beneficial for brands, consumers, and Google itself—it means you’ll get a wider diversity, a “truer” picture of the companies and products in question, and hopefully better differentiation in search results.
+More recently, Google announced that Google review can now be left through the Google Maps app.
+Reviews can’t be left anonymously, which addresses a major concern for review abusers, but this is a move to make it easier for users to leave a Google review through a Google review link shortcut.
+A higher quantity of reviews, whether they are negative or positive, is beneficial for brands, consumers, and Google itself.
+It means you’ll get a wider diversity and a “truer” picture of the companies and products in question, and hopefully, it will lead to better differentiation in search results.
+So, it’s important to encourage customers to leave Google business reviews to improve your online presence and reputation.

 Goals for the Future

-Based on what we currently know about the online review world and some of the recent moves Google has made, it’s reasonable to predict a handful of ways Google may hope to change the interplay of online reviews in the future:
+Based on what we currently know about the online review world and some of the recent moves Google has made, it’s reasonable to predict a handful of ways Google may hope to change the interplay of Google review in the future:

 - More, more, more.
 More reviews means better results for everyone involved, and Google is working hard to encourage more users to leave reliable reviews.